-14. Balances checkbooks, food stamps, assist individuals in paying bills.
+14. Balances checkbooks, food stamps, and assists individuals in paying bills.

-15. Reviews Therap and all incident reports and follows-up as needed to ensure health and safety of the individuals and the performance of staff.
+15. Reviews Therap and all incident reports and follows up as needed to ensure the health and safety of the individuals and the performance of staff.

-16. Uses communication skills to participate effectively as a team member.
+16. Uses communication skills to participate effectively as a team member and team leader.

 17. Performs other job-related duties as assigned.

-1. Attends all mandatory orientation and training activities, scheduled staff meetings, and in-services/training as requested by Supervisor.
+1. Attends all mandatory orientation and training activities, scheduled staff meetings, and in-services/training.

 2. Maintains required certifications.